Harold A. Garman

 Harold Alva Garman (February 26, 1918 – August 13, 1992) was a United States Army soldier, combat medic and a recipient of the United States military's highest decoration—the Medal of Honor—for his actions in World War II.

 Biography

 Garman joined the Army from Albion, Illinois in 1942, and by August 25, 1944, was a private serving as a medic in Company B, 5th Medical Battalion, 5th Infantry Division.
 On that day, near Montereau, France, he participated in the evacuation of wounded soldiers across the Seine river.
 When a boat loaded with wounded came under fire from a German machine gun on the opposite bank, Garman dove into the river, swam into the machine gun fire to reach the boat and towed it to safety.
-For these actions, he was awarded the Medal of Honor seven months later, on March 29, 1945.
+For these actions, he was awarded the Medal of Honor seven months later, on March 29, 1945 in Lich, Germany.
+A short excerpt of his award ceremony can be seen in the US Army's film "The Famous Third Army in WWII | Patton’s 3rd Army" from 22:50 - 23:25.

 Garman reached the rank of technician fifth grade before leaving the Army.

 He married Mary I. Jones and had two children, Steven and Sherry.
 He died at age 74 and was buried at Samaria Baptist Church in Albion, Illinois.